internetarchive/openlibrary/CONTRIBUTING.md

 ## pre-commit hooks

-Be confident in changing files you can check the quality (linter) with [pre-commit](https://pre-commit.com/index.html) Pre-commit is used to inspect the snapshot that is about to be committed, to see if you missed anything, or to review what you need to inspect in the code.
-You can see the actions descriptions in the **pre-commit-config.yml** file.
+Be confident in changing files you can check the quality (linter) with [pre-commit](https://pre-commit.com/index.html) Pre-commit is used to inspect the snapshot that is about to be committed, to see if there are any syntax errors, typos, or a handful of other common issues.
+You can see the actions descriptions in [pre-commit-config.yml](https://github.com/internetarchive/openlibrary/blob/master/.pre-commit-config.yaml).

 The pre-commit is launched for PR validations, it is important to install the pre-commit locally to avoid unverified code being pushed.